Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Nonparametric estimation and inference

-\section{Empirical analysis of the compromise game}
+\subsection{Empirical analysis of the compromise game}

-In this section, we leverage our analysis of the compromise game to nonparametrically test whether QRE is able rationalize the experimental data in \citet{Carrillo2009}.
+We now leverage our analysis of the compromise game to nonparametrically test whether QRE is able rationalize the experimental data in \citet{Carrillo2009}.

-The experiment has two variants corresponding to two values for the compromise payoff, $M\in \{.39,.50\}$, with types drawn uniformly at random from $[0,1]$, in increments of .01.
+The experiment has two variants corresponding to two values for the compromise payoff, $B\in \{.39,.50\}$, with types drawn uniformly at random from $[0,1]$, in increments of .01.
 The 56 recruited subjects were students at Princeton University and played for 20 incentivized rounds with random rematching and randomly redrawn types.\footnote{ Their experiment also includes two variants where choices are sequential; these were explained and played only after the simultaneous choice rounds were.
-We focus on the data with simultaneous choices as it matches our theoretical application from \hyref{subsec:Compromise}[Section]. }
+We focus on the data with simultaneous choices as it matches our theoretical application from \hyref{subsection:compromise}[Section]. }

 \citet{Carrillo2009} discuss the support for quantal response equilibrium based on comparing goodness-of-fit to other models.
-The authors first observe that, contra Nash equilibrium, compromise rates are strictly positive, decreasing in strength $s$, and increasing in the compromise payoff $M$ --- features consistent with QRE.
+The authors first observe that, contra Nash equilibrium, fighting rates are strictly positive, increasing in strength $x$, and decreasing in the compromise payoff $B$ --- features consistent with QRE.
 They then fit different parametric models to the data --- variations of logit QRE, Poisson-based cognitive hierarchy \citep{Camerer2004}, and cursed equilibrium \citep{Eyster2005}, among others.
-They find that, while the QRE models provide a fairly good fit, it fails to capture the tendency of subjects to ``fight with probability close to one when their strength is sufficiently high and with probability close to zero when their strength is sufficiently low.''
+They find that, while the QRE models provide a fairly good fit, they fail to capture the tendency of subjects to ``fight with probability close to one when their strength is sufficiently high and with probability close to zero when their strength is sufficiently low.''
 In order to capture this feature, they augment QRE with a cursedness parameter ($\alpha$-QRE) and find a statistically better fit (rejecting $\alpha$ = 0).

 Importantly, the conclusions drawn in \citet{Carrillo2009} regarding QRE are entirely based on the logit functional form.
 To the extent these QRE models do not fully explain the data, a natural question then is whether QRE with a more general error structure can, in which case one need not posit additional behavioral parameters.